-Build discreet networks to identify PHA experts and consultants.
+• Build discreet networks to identify PHA experts and consultants.
 Ensure that confidentiality is respected if approaches are made.
 ASOs use the services of many

-- experts, not all of whom are self-identified PHAs.
-There is no need for public disclosure in order for a PHA to contribute expertise. - Advertize outside the "AIDS Aquarium".
+- Advertize outside the "AIDS Aquarium".
 Placing an ad or blog posting in a place not reserved for people with HIV or ASO workers helps to promote in-reach and remind others that HIV is present and part of their community. - Do the internal work in your ASO to value life experience as well as professional credentials.
 A workshop or sensitivity training for staff and volunteers may be helpful. - Intentionally create ways and means for the career development and engagement-forpay of people who are HIV-positive.
 Even a short-term contract may be the starting point that enables a person to enter or re-enter the workplace. - It is common practice for many professionals to do some pro bono (free of charge or at reduced rates) work for community organizations.
 This is something that PHA experts may be willing to do.
 For those who require compensation or for those whose contribution is best recognized and respected through compensation, the ASO will have to set aside funds.
 This may limit the number of consultants that the ASO can engage.